 Montessori Schools of Massachusetts:

-•Offers an outstanding regional annual conference each January that includes professional development opportunities for novice and experienced teachers and administrators, as well as the opportunity for networking with colleagues.
-Recent keynote speakers have included Dr. Joyce Pickering, Sarah Ward, Dr. Stephen Hughes, and environmental educator David Sobel.
-This year's keynote, Sandra Girlato, will focus on the central importance of the art and science of observation for teachers of ALL age levels.
+•Offers an outstanding regional Annual Conference each January that includes professional development opportunities for novice and experienced teachers and administrators, as well as the opportunity for networking with colleagues.
+Recent keynote speakers have included Sandra Girlato, Dr. Joyce Pickering, Sarah Ward, Dr. Stephen Hughes, and environmental educator David Sobel.
+The MSM conference, attended last year by over 400 area Montessorians, also includes high quality breakout sessions led by area teachers, administrators, and specialists.

-•Over the past two falls MSM has offered a Heads of Schools Retreat on the Cape in order to support Heads in networking, gaining leading edge knowledge about school administration, and renewing our energies.
+•Over the past three falls MSM has offered a Heads of Schools Retreat on the Cape in order to support Heads in networking, gaining leading edge knowledge about school administration, and renewing our energies.
 This year's Head's Retreat is planned for November 28-30 at the Ocean Edge Resort and Spa in Brewster.
 Its theme, "Leadership in Challenging Times", resonates with all of us.
 We welcome new and veteran Heads to join us in order to network, gain new information, and unwind!

-•MSM continues to offer yearly workshops for Admissions Directors who are seeking tips on techniques of admissions and enrollment management.
+•MSM continues to offer yearly workshops for Admissions Directors and other marketing personnel who are seeking tips on techniques of admissions and enrollment management.
 Our most recent session, in April 2018, was hosted by the Oak Meadow School and featured Geordie Mitchell, Director of Admissions at BB&N, who led a lively conversation on the difference between "features" and "benefits" of Montessori education.
-We plan another such session this spring.
+We plan another such session for this coming spring.

-•Several years ago we became aware of many of our members' concerns regarding EEC licensure regulations, QRIS standards, and the impact of each of these on our Montessori schools, particularly smaller schools with largely early childhood populations.
+•Several years ago. we became aware of many of our members' concerns regarding EEC licensure regulations, QRIS standards, and the impact of each of these on our Montessori schools, particularly smaller schools with largely early childhood populations.
 With the support of a consultant who has a track record of success in supporting other state Montessori organizations toward advocacy in licensing issues, we have achieved some important results:

-•Every other year we conduct a salary survey that is open for participation to all of our member schools.
+•Every other year we conduct a salary survey in which participation is open to all of our member schools.

 We are honored to serve you, and look forward to our continued collaboration.